brandonmailhiot/SynthJS/README.md

 # Introduction
 Codebeat is a browser-based audio programming language for music composition and audio synthesis.
-[This](https://kebo.herokuapp.com) is a example application using the codebeat module.
+[This](https://kebo.herokuapp.com) is an example application using the codebeat module.

 # Usage
 Install: